-The University of Illinois at Springfield has established policy requesting and using the opinions and input of students in the evaluation of faculty for personnel reviews, including reappointment, promotion and tenure.
-Arranging for student evaluations of teaching for each term is a regular part of the responsibilities of full-time faculty members.
-To facilitate gathering of student’s thoughts and opinions about courses and instructors, the campus uses the UIS Faculty and Course Evaluation student rating instrument (See Attached).
-Faculty who are teaching in the classroom and faculty teaching blended courses are given the option of having the evaluations completed in the classroom or having students complete the evaluation online.
-Faculty teaching online courses are required to use the online evaluation system.
+The University of Illinois Springfield has established policy requesting and considering the opinions and input of students in the evaluation of faculty for personnel reviews, including reappointment, promotion, and tenure.
+Arranging for student evaluations of teaching for each term is a regular part of the responsibilities of faculty members.
+To facilitate gathering of student’s thoughts and opinions about courses and instructors, the university uses a standard student rating instrument.

-Faculty also have the option of deciding whether to use the campus standard form or an alternative form.
-These are referred to as alternative evaluations.
-Alternative evaluation forms must be approved by the department, the dean, and the Provost.
+Faculty also have the option of deciding whether to use the UIS standard form or an alternative evaluation form.
+Alternative evaluation forms must be approved by the department/school, the dean, and the Provost.

-In addition, faculty may choose to administer a supplemental evaluation in addition to the campus accepted instrument.
-The supplemental evaluation instrument may be distributed by the faculty member along with the standard course evaluation instrument.
+In addition, faculty may choose to administer a formative supplemental evaluation in addition to the UIS accepted instrument.
+A bank of questions that may be drawn from is available on the Academic Affairs website

-The following written policies are currently in place and pertain to the faculty course evaluation process.
-The Faculty Files Office in the Office of the Provost is responsible for implementing the provisions of these policies.
+The following practices are currently in place.
+Additional information is also available in the Faculty Personnel Policy, Article 9.
+Professional Responsibilities.
 The specific protocol for implementing these policies is the responsibility of the Provost/VCAA based on consultation with the Personnel Policies Committee.

 Procedures

 There are five different types of classes for which course evaluations are administered in a given semester - first-half, second-half, team taught, irregular and full-term.
-The Faculty Files Office in the Office of the Provost is responsible for overseeing the evaluation process for all courses each semester, as well as compiling the data for alternative course evaluations, except for Library faculty (see Library process below).
+Courses with fewer than three enrolled students are not evaluated, as student confidentiality may be at risk with such a small sample size.
+The Faculty Files Office in the Office of the Provost is responsible for overseeing the evaluation process each semester.

-Data is unavailable to the faculty until grades for a given semester have been transmitted to the Registrar.
-Once all data entry has been completed, the Faculty Files Office generates a summary report for each faculty member’s permanent personnel file for each course taught during a given semester.
-An email notification is then sent to the faculty notifying them that their evaluation summaries are available online.
+Course evaluation data is available to faculty after grades for a given semester have been transmitted to the Registrar.
+The Faculty Files Office generates a summary report for each full-time faculty member’s permanent personnel file for each course taught during a given semester.
+An email notification is sent to full-time and adjunct faculty notifying them that their evaluation summaries are available online.
 Current and historical evaluation summaries can be accessed through the following url: https://uisapp-s.uis.edu/evaluation/.
-Through this site faculty are able to access their individual and cumulative, department, and college summaries and can also access campus-wide summaries.
+Through this site faculty are able to access their individual and cumulative, department/school, college, and university-wide summaries.
 Student comments are included in the database, but can only be seen in the individual faculty view (secure access) and are not included in the summary entered into the personnel file.

 Team Taught Courses